samg123/tidbits_for_sharing/README.md

 Included files to date:

 ### SphericalvsCartesian.ipynb
-A code that compares a cartesian Crank-Nicolson to a spherical Crank-Nicolson solution to the diffusion equation.
+A python notebook that compares a cartesian Crank-Nicolson to a spherical Crank-Nicolson solution to the diffusion equation.